-The call for papers is now open for the CLS Conference 2026.
+The deadline for the call for papers for the CLS Conference 2026 has been extended.
 All researchers using CLS cohort data are invited to submit.
-Deadline for submissions: Wednesday, 8 April 2026.
+New deadline for submissions: Tuesday, 14 April 2026.

 About the conference